- Home

 As mentioned above, Harvest Pierce County annually hosts a Seed Swap for our community.
 During this event people from all over our county come together to share knowledge, seeds, and stories of their love for this awesome act of mutual aid and resilience.

-This year our 2023 Seed Swap will be held on Sunday February 12th in Puyallup at the Pioneer Park Pavilion from 12 pm - 3 pm.
+The 2026 Seed Swap will be held on Sunday February 1st in Puyallup at the Pioneer Park Pavilion from 12 pm - 3 pm.

 If you plan on attending please take a moment to REGISTER FOR THE EVENT HERE.
 We'll be providing more details as the date approaches, so be on the lookout for additional information.
 We hope to see you there!